PabloLefort/django-email/README.md

 # django-email
-Change email settings on the fly
+##Change email settings on the fly!

+Little script about changing email backend in a view